ffreemt/deepl-scraper-pyppeteer2/README.md

 # poetry add deepl-scraper-pp@latest  # upgrade to the latest version
 ```

-or clone the repo (``git clone https://github.com/ffreemt/deepl-scraper-pyppeteer.git``) and install from the repo.
+or clone the repo (``git clone https://github.com/ffreemt/deepl-scraper-pyppeteer.git``) and install from it.

 ## Usage